LDRAA, LDRAB, LDRAB

 The authenticated address is not written back to the base register, unless the pre-indexed variant of the instruction is used.
 In this case, the address that is written back to the base register does not include the pointer authentication code.

-For information about memory accesses, see Load/Store addressing modes in the ARMv8-A Architecture Reference Manual.
+For information about memory accesses, see Load/Store addressing modes in the ARM Architecture Reference Manual ARMv8, for ARMv8-A architecture profile.